..

 What insurance?

-I had asked my agency, thinking that they would arrange a special policy for me to take out.
-But in fact I was covered by the family car insurance (Mondial Assistance ) for stays of less than 3 months.
-That said, when I think about it, I was only covered for myself and not for transport.
-With hindsight, this was perhaps a little risky.
-If I had to repatriate the bike, it wasn't covered.
+I had checked with my agency, thinking they would make me take out special insurance.
+But in fact, I was covered by the family car insurance (Mondial Assistance) for stays of less than three months.
+That said, looking back, I was only covered only myself and not in transportation.
+In hindsight, it was perhaps a bit tight: if I had had to repatriate the bike, it wouldn't have been covered.

 One day, suffering from a strong dose of tourista, I accepted to take a lift with a truck.
 So I travelled 90 km with a calf on the plateau of a cattle truck... without been covered by insurance.